AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 To make sure the protocol doesn't accumulate bad debt, the protocol has the possibility to enforce a minimum amount of agTokens to be borrowed.
 This can be used as a protection to make sure that each position has enough debt so that it's always worth to liquidate it.

-It's important to keep in mind that these debt-based models similar to Maker rely heavily on [liquidations](liquidations.md) to remain robust and collateralized.
-If the amounts to liquidate are too small, the profit made by liquidators could be too low so that it doesn't even cover gas cost, and is not profitable anymore.
-In that case, the protocol would be left holding under-collateralized positions.
+It's important to keep in mind that this debt-based module relies heavily on [liquidations](liquidations.md) to remain robust and collateralized.
+If the amounts to liquidate are too small, the profit made by liquidators could be too low with respect to the gas costs, and liquidating is not profitable anymore.
+In that case, the protocol would be left with under-collateralized positions.

-On top of the parameter for the minimum amount that can be borrowed, the protocol introduces a minimum amount of debt from which liquidators can repay the whole debt of a position.
-As described in the [liquidation](liquidations.md) section, liquidators cannot always repay the full debt of a position when repaying it, except when the debt of this position is below a certain threshold specified for each collateral asset.
+On top of the parameter for the minimum amount that can be borrowed, the protocol introduces a minimum amount of debt from which liquidators need to repay the whole debt of a position.
+As described in the [liquidation](liquidations.md) section, liquidators cannot always repay the full debt of a position when liquidating a position, except when the debt of this position is below a certain threshold specified for each collateral asset.

 ### Keepers & Oracle